NOAA-CSL/NOAA_BBB_PRU_DAQ_Cape/Display_BBB_Setup.md

     sudo mkdir /media/uSD
     sudo chmod 777 /media/uSD

-<p>The rc.local file is used to automatically mount the uSD on boot by inserting the line below before *exit 0*.
+<p>The rc.local file is used to automatically mount the uSD on boot by inserting the line below before exit 0.

     mount /dev/mmcblk0p1 /media/uSD

-<p>The files that must be transfered to the */home/debian* directory are the *POPS* directory, the *UDP* directory (only used to troubleshoot communications) and *QCustomPLot.tar.gz* downloaded from [QCustomPlot](http://www.qcustomplot.com/index.php/download).
+<p>The files that must be transfered to the /home/debian directory are the POPS directory, the UDP directory (only used to troubleshoot communications) and QCustomPLot.tar.gz downloaded from [QCustomPlot](http://www.qcustomplot.com/index.php/download).

 <p>With this much done, connect to the internet, and set the time with